-Why implementing New Software might not be as painful as you think
+Why implementing a New ERP might not be as painful as you think

 SMB Executives and their teams tremble as the thought of modernizing their ERP and business management systems.
 Even with the benefits of greater productivity, easier access to critical data and a contemporary user experience, it can be tough to overlook the costs, potential down time and training required to get employees up to speed on the new system.